'Painting

 and war; even in an overcrowded world there is room, and a need, for sweetness and

-light.''
-As Lord Kenneth Clark reminds us "From Dante to Goethe, all the greatest exponents of civilisation have been obsessed with light."
-This obsession is no stranger to photographers.
-Indeed, since the photographic image is
+"From Dante to Goethe, all the greatest exponents of civilisation have been obsessed

 made by the action of light, truth to light is truth to the medium of